svenriebedell/DellConfigHub/README.md

 # DellConfigurationHub
 Latest Version: 1.0.0

-Changelog:
+**Changelog:**
 1.0.0 First public version

 ## Requirements:
 - The desired Dell Management Tools must be installed first
 - Script needs AZ PowerShell Modules
-- Cloud or Onpremise Storage to store configurations files.
+- Cloud or On-premise Storage to store configurations files.
-- Run processes with BIOS Passwords you need to change the script or using my Microsoft KeyVault project https://github.com/svenriebedell/KeyVaultBIOSPW
+- Run processes with BIOS Passwords you need to change the script or using my Microsoft Key Vault project https://github.com/svenriebedell/KeyVaultBIOSPW

 ## Description
 The goal of this project is to automate the configuration of the most used Dell management tools.
-Currently supported are the Dell Client BIOS, Dell Command | Update, Dell Display Manager 2.x and Dell Opitimizer (Dell Power Manager over Dell Optimizer).
+Currently supported are the Dell Client BIOS, Dell Command | Update, Dell Display Manager 2.x and Dell Optimizer (Dell Power Manager over Dell Optimizer).
 The project is currently in experimental status, so the type of configuration is limited to the import of previously prepared configuration files.
 To create the necessary configuration files, you can use the existing Dell Management tools and then export their settings and distribute them automatically via the DellConfigHub.

 **Legal disclaimer**: THE INFORMATION IN THIS PUBLICATION IS PROVIDED 'AS-IS.'
 DELL MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND WITH RESPECT TO THE INFORMATION IN THIS PUBLICATION, AND SPECIFICALLY DISCLAIMS IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 In no event shall Dell Technologies, its affiliates or suppliers, be liable for any damages whatsoever arising from or related to the information contained herein or actions that you decide to take based thereon, including any direct, indirect, incidental, consequential, loss of business profits or special damages, even if Dell Technologies, its affiliates or suppliers have been advised of the possibility of such damages.

 ## How it works
-This project consists of two parts:
+This project consists of three parts:

 1. ADMX DellConfigHub (for using with GPO or Intune)
 2. PowerShell Script **(DellConfigurationHub_policy.ps1)**
+3. Central Store for Configuration file master

 We use the ADMX file to roll out the desired settings on the client machines.
 The ADMX can be used as GPO or as Imported Administrative Templates in Intune.
 The current version of the ADMX currently supports the provisioning of drive directories and some individual settings for testing.
 The ADMX provides for the creation of registry keys which are then used by the PowerShell script.
 The script reads the registry values and starts the download of the required configuration files via BITS and imports them into the respective Dell client management product.